THE SCRAMBLE FOR AFRICA · BORDERS FROM A TABLE

 Borders drawn with a ruler

-Claim (consensus): An unusually high share of Africa's borders follow straight geometric lines set at the Berlin Conference and after, reflecting boundaries imposed by outside powers rather than grown from local geography.
+Claim (consensus): An unusually high share of Africa's borders follow straight geometric lines, set in the bilateral partition treaties of roughly 1885–1902, reflecting boundaries imposed by outside powers rather than grown from local geography.

 Nations split, enemies joined